2004

 “Moore’s

-crime fiction is a multi-layered and disillusioning picture
+crime fiction is a multi-layered and disillusioning picture of the

 —Inge Wünnenberg, General-Anzeiger, Bonn